rotki/rotki/docs/usage_guide.rst

    :alt: Sign-up with existing premium subscription using a wrong password
    :align: center

-See the section :ref:`sync-data-with-rotki-server` to know more about how the premium subscription will behave with multiple accounts/devices and how to sync your data with Rotki Server (this option is disabled by default).
+See the section :ref:`sync-data-with-rotki-server` to know more about how the premium subscription will behave with multiple accounts/devices and how to sync your data with rotki Server (this option is disabled by default).

 Use an account from a different installation